ansible-community/ara/README.rst

 Data will be available on the API server in real time as the playbook progresses and completes.

-Read more about how container images are built and how to run them in the `documentation <https://ara.readthedocs.io/en/latest/container-images.html>`_.
+You can read more about how container images are built and how to run them in the `documentation <https://ara.readthedocs.io/en/latest/container-images.html>`_.

 Live demo
 =========

-A live demo for demonstration and test purposes is available at https://demo.recordsansible.org
+A live demo is deployed with the ara Ansible collection from `Ansible galaxy <https://galaxy.ansible.com/recordsansible/ara>`_.

-This demo is deployed with the help of the ara collection: https://github.com/ansible-community/ara-collection
+It is available at https://demo.recordsansible.org.

 Documentation
 =============